Accomplishments as

 • Used ARPA funds for small business relief, home-based childcare, and workforce expansion.

-• Regional Water Projects:
+• Regional Water and Wastewater Projects:

 • Supported multi-city partnerships to secure long-term water supply for homes and employers, ensuring future growth.